 Invest in emerging clean energy technology in Massachusetts to spur economic growth while sparking innovation that can help us reach our climate change goals.
-My administration will work with the Massachusetts Clean Energy Center, workforce development agencies, higher education institutions, and investors to develop clean tech business incubators like the successful Greentown Labs.
+Our state should work with the Massachusetts Clean Energy Center, workforce development agencies, higher education institutions, and investors to develop clean tech business incubators like the successful Greentown Labs.
 In 2008, Massachusetts made a $1 billion investment in the life sciences industry over ten years; today, our state is the number one life sciences cluster in the world.
 We can use this experience to inform similar public-private partnerships to hasten the growth of businesses that develop renewable energy, retrofit buildings, electrify our transit, and support climate resilience.

 Prioritize clean energy and efficiency projects that create good jobs with family-sustaining wages right here in Massachusetts.
 As we continue the development of our world class offshore wind resources and dramatically expand installation of solar panels, we must take advantage of the opportunities this presents to grow our local economy and create high quality jobs, particularly in communities of color.
 This means we must leverage our state clean energy procurement and economic development funding to prioritize Massachusetts businesses that will invest in developing a high-skilled local workforce, that pay prevailing wages, and who are committed to being good neighbors by operating in partnership with local communities.

 Require diversity and inclusion to be a factor in contract award decisions to ensure the green economy is also driving our economic development goals.
 Closing the racial wealth divide must be at the core of economic development efforts, which means that it must be a factor in all state contracting decisions.
-In the Legislature, I’ve been a leader on efforts to create statewide goals and accountability measures for state agencies in contracting with minority-owned businesses — an area where Massachusetts has performed poorly for years — including pushing for legislation that is a model for how a Chang-Díaz Administration would prioritize equity in contracting and investments.
+In the Legislature, I’ve been a leader on efforts to create statewide goals and accountability measures for state agencies in contracting with minority-owned businesses — an area where Massachusetts has performed poorly for years — including pushing for legislation that is a model for how our state should prioritize equity in contracting and investments.
 We will also provide technical assistance and greater access to capital to help women- and minority-owned businesses, worker-owned cooperatives, tribes, Indigenous organizations, and businesses with a diverse workforce grow, succeed, and win contracts in the emerging clean energy economy and supply chain.

 A Clean Energy Future